KingHacker9000/Compute_Platform/README.md

 ## 📞 Support

-For support, please open an issue on the GitHub repository or contact the GenAIGenesis team.
+For support, please open an issue on the GitHub repository.